 Rebekah’s research aims to guide and accelerate the realisation of more liveable, resilient and sustainable cities.
 Her research is particularly focused on understanding the social and institutional transformations required to enable such a transition, in both developed and developing country contexts.
 Rebekah adopts an interdisciplinary research approach, combining insights from disciplines such as sociology, institutional theory, science and technology studies, innovation studies and complexity theory.

-Rebekah’s work is used extensively within the water industry across Australia, and by international organisations such as the World Bank, UNESCO and the European Union.
+Rebekah’s work is used extensively within the water and land development industry across Australia, and by international organisations such as the Asian Development Bank, UN Habitat and the European Union.

 On the prestigious WME Leaders List for 2010, Rebekah was named national leader in the category of Urban and Industrial Water and was a finalist in the 2010 Eureka Prize in Water Research and Innovation.